vmehmeri/promptify/README.md

 - `--output`: File to write the output to (Optional.
 Output will be automatically written to a file called `output.promptify` if clipboard copy fails)
 - `--ignore-empty`: Flag to Ignore empty files (default: False)
 - `--no-skip`: Force-include files where potential API keys are detected (default: False)
+- `--export-profile`: Save current filters and options to a named profile
+- `--profile`: Load filters and options from a saved profile

 ### Examples